potassco/clorm/docs/clorm/embedding.rst

 	   start += inc
        return tmp

-This example uses the power of ClORM to sub-class the ``StringField`` so that the date translation to a string is captured by a ``DateField``.
+This example uses the power of ClORM to sub-class the ``StringTermDefn`` so that the date translation to a string is captured by a ``DateTermDefn``.
 The ``Signature`` object then captures the function signature which accepts two dates and returns a list of dates.
 A Python *decorator* is provided to generate the Python data conversion code.

-While the above code is arguably easier to read than the raw version it does require more lines of code.
-However, as the objects being dealt with become more complicated, the ClORM approach becomes more appealing.
+While the above code is arguably easier to read than the raw version it does require more lines of code; although in this case it could be argued that the resulting simplified loop within the function can more easily be simplified by turning in into a list comprehension statement.
+In any case, as the objects being dealt with become more complicated, the ClORM approach becomes more appealing.

 For example, if instead of a list of date encoded string, we want to return a range as a list of enumerated dates (i.e., consisting of an integer-date pair starting at 0) the corresponding ClORM version adds very little overhead.

 .. code-block:: python

-   from clorm import StringField, IntegerField, ComplexTerm from datetime import datetime, timedelta
+   from clorm import StringTermDefn, IntegerTermDefn, ComplexTerm from datetime import datetime, timedelta

-   class DateField(StringField):
+   class DateTermDefn(StringTermDefn):
        pytocl = lambda dt: dt.strftime("%Y%m%d")
        cltopy = lambda s: datetime.datetime.strptime(s,"%Y%m%d").date()

    class EnumDate(ComplexTerm):
-       idx = IntegerField()
+       idx = IntegerTermDefn()
-       date = DateField()
+       date = DateTermDefn()

-   drsig = Signature(DateField, DateField, [EnumDate])
+   drsig = Signature(DateTermDefn, DateTermDefn, [EnumDate.TermDefn])

    def py_date_range(start_end):
        inc = timedelta(days=1)